ebuchman/blog/content/posts/coins-history.md

 This is the problem of sovereignty expressed in coinage.

-Indeed, mints have often responded to the wear on money by adjusting the standards of new coins occassionally downwards, to meet the silver content of the old ones.
+Indeed, mints have often responded to the wear on money by adjusting the standards of new coins occasionally downwards, to meet the silver content of the old ones.
 Meaning more deniers can be made per pound, and more can be distributed to those involved in minting.
-Some goes to to run the mint itself (brassage), some goes to the king (seignorage), and some goes to whoever trades their metal for coin.
-Thus are people incentivized to bring their money to the mint, for the king enforces that metal is worth more as coin, and a pound of silver yields more than a pound of account from the mint.
+Some goes to to run the mint itself (brassage), some goes to the king (seigniorage), and some goes to whoever trades their metal for coin.
+Thus are people incentivized to bring their metal to the mint, for the king enforces that metal is worth more as coin, and a pound weight of silver yields more than a pound of account from the mint.

 Back to the Merovingians.
 Their minting had become quite fragmented, with hundreds of local mints and minimal standardization.
 Many of them were minting deniers inscribed with just their location, and no royal authority.
-Over the years, the deniers diverged and debased, especially as funds were raised to pay for war with the Ummayads coming up from "Spain."
+Over the years, the deniers diverged and debased, especially as funds were raised to pay for war with the Umayyads coming up from "Spain."
 The number of coins struck
     from a pound weight increased from 240 up to 300.[^merovingians] The libra of account, which always meant 240 deniers, had decoupled from the libra of weight.